Indigenous metal music: Language revitalization

 Metal that showcases indigenous languages plays an important role in revitalization efforts, especially when the languages used are endangered.
 In an interview, Alien Weaponry manager Niel de Jong voiced his belief that making the Māori language "...cool through music" may convince apprehensive Māori youth to learn the language.
 Brazilian folk metal band Arandu Arakuaa regularly perform in Tupi Guarani, Xerénte, and Xavante; they include a children's song on every album to promote the languages to young audiences.
 In 2013, Testament lead singer Chuck Billy, who is Pomo and spent much of his youth on the Hopland Band reservation, was recognized by both California State Assembly member Jim Frasier and the National Museum of the American Indian for his positive contributions to Native American image.

 Some bands have faced backlash within their communities for unconventional language use.
 For example, Igloolik-based Inuit band Northern Haze were initially discouraged from writing lyrics in their native Inuktitut when they began releasing music in the 1980s.

+Controversy

+Indigenous metal is often criticized for not being "true" Indigenous music.
+This trend is pervasive with respect to Indigenous knowledge production and Indigenous arts and has been criticized by Indigenous people as colonial in nature, one that solidifies the stereotype of Indigenous peoples as fundamentally "backward".
+The idea of a complete loss of culture also fails to take into consideration the continuance of traditions changing in different mediums, such as but not limited to the use of black metal corpse paint which, while it originates in black metal, is also similar to the look of the Navajo witches.